Prompt engineering for empathic voice interfaces

 Creating an effective system prompt is an essential part of customizing an EVI’s behavior.
 For the most part, prompting EVI is the same as prompting any LLM, but there are some important differences.
 Prompting for EVIs is different for two main reasons:

-- EVIs can respond to the user’s emotional expressions in their tone of voice and not just the text content of their messages.
+- EVIs can respond to the user’s emotional expressions in their tone of voice, not just the text content of their messages.

 EVI-specific prompting instructions